chamnap/javascript_style_guide/README.md

   * Separate binary operators with spaces.
   * Space after keywords (if, for, etc).
   * No trailing space on each line.
-  * Spaces are not necessary inside brackets.
+  * Spaces are NOT necessary inside brackets.

     ```JavaScript
     myFunction(a, b)